nottrobin/docs/src/en/howto-privatecloud.md

 Take a note of the image IDs for the images you want added to Simplestreams.
 These will be used in the next step.

-!!!
-Note:
+[note]
 If you have images for multiple different series of Ubuntu, make sure you keep track of which series name matches which image ID.
 The value
 $IMAGE_ID, used below, will apply to the image ID of the image for the particular series you are specifying and $OS_SERIES will be the series name ("trusty", "xenial", etc.).
+[/note]

 We can now use Juju to generate the metadata: